GraphOn: Security

 By default, GO-Global encrypts sessions using DES (Data Encryption Standard) with 56-bit key strength for all client session connections to protect against basic packet sniffers and clients intercepting raw data communications.
 For internet communications and security-conscious environments, GO-Global offers SSL-based transport with the following encryption algorithms: 128-bit RC4, 168-bit 3DES and 256-bit AES.

 Administrators using GO-Global can employ Third-Party Virtual Private Networking (VPN) software to create a secure, encrypted tunnel from the client device to GO-Global Hosts.
 The remote end user can launch GO-Global sessions through the VPN tunnel.
 When using a VPN, GO-Global's proprietary RXP does not need to be encrypted directly, although it can be for an extra level of security.
 When travelling through a VPN, it is encrypted by the VPN software.

 GO-Global supports Proxy Server Tunneling, also known as HTTP Connect.
 This allows a user who accesses the internet via a web proxy server to connect to GO-Global Hosts on the internet.

 GO-Global's Two-Factor Authentication (2FA) (also known as “2-step verification”) provides an extra layer of security by optionally requiring users to enter a 6-digit code from an authenticator app on a smart phone, in addition to their user name and password.

 Licensing

 GO-Global licensing is based on concurrent users, and can be delivered via an on-premises license file or using the GraphOn cloud license service.

-History

-GO-Global is a product of GraphOn Corporation.
-GraphOn was founded in 1982 as a graphics hardware manufacturer.
-GraphOn changed its business focus to application publishing in 1999 and launched GO-Global in 1999.
-The company is headquartered in Concord, New Hampshire, USA.